Tips for bidding for a council home

 5. Be sure you'd live there - refusing an offer could have consequences

 If you refuse an offer that we or the relevant housing association believe to have been reasonable, it may result in you being removed from the housing register altogether.
 This would mean starting again with a new application for the housing register, and a new banding date if your application is successful.

 We do not consider it reasonable to refuse a property because you decide you don't like the area.

 6. Do your research

-Every three months we release figures showing the number of people on the waiting list for council housing, broken down by band and bedroom needs.
+Every month we release figures showing the number of people on the waiting list for council housing, broken down by band and bedroom needs.
 Engaging with this information can help you to set a realistic expectation about how quickly you will be housed.